 A medical (board-certified) oncologist treats many forms of cancer; however, not all oncologists are experts in treating brain tumors.
-As part of your medical team, your general oncologist can assist you with obtaining second opinions and researching available treatment options, but should refer you to a neuro-oncologist, experienced in the treatment of brain tumors specifically.
-Most neuro-oncologists are neurologists, treating disorders of the nervous system.
-Whether your physician-expert is called a neurologist or a neuro-oncologist is not as important as whether or not they have experience with your type of tumor.
-It is important that you establish their experience in treating your type of tumor and are up-to-date on advances in both surgery and alternative treatments.
+As part of your medical team, your general oncologist can assist you with obtaining second opinions and researching available treatment options, but should refer you to a neuro-oncologist, experienced specifically in the treatment of brain tumors.
+Most neuro-oncologists are also neurologists, treating disorders of the nervous system (some also started as general oncologists), and treating general cancer.
+Whether your physician-expert is called a neurologist or a neuro-oncologist is not as important as whether or not he/she has experience with your type of tumor.
+It is important that you establish his/her experience in treating your type of tumor and if he/she is up-to-date on advances in both surgery and alternative treatments.
+If a neuro-oncologist is not available in an area, an experienced oncologist is the next best thing.

 A neurosurgeon is someone who performs surgery involving the nervous system, typically specializing in one particular area or system, such as the spine.
 Not all neurosurgeons are experienced experts in systems relating to the brain and/or the removal of brain tumors.
-An expert commonly performs twentyfive or more brain surgeries per year to remove tumors.
+An expert commonly performs twenty-five or more brain surgeries per year to remove tumors.
 Of the current estimated forty-five hundred neurosurgeons, only about one hundred twenty five are considered experts in the removal of brain tumors to date.
 Before considering any surgical procedure, it is important to know the experience level of your neurosurgeon, opting for a second opinion (preferably) from a neurosurgeon associated with a major brain tumor center.
-While some neurosurgeons also practice neuro-oncology and oversee the administration of chemotherapy treatments, most confine their care to surgical therapy and follow-up care.
+While some neurosurgeons also practice neuro-oncology and oversee the administration of chemotherapy treatments, most confine care to surgical therapy and follow-up care.